ojasviashishchauhan/Internet-banking-main/README.md

 database with MongoDb and connections with mongoose

-Its not a authnticaed framework. you.ll need passport framework of node to use security and authentication
+Its not a authenticated framework. you.ll need passport framework of node to use security and authentication